 |U.S. Airways MasterCard||$89||Priority check-in & boarding, free lounge access, accelerated elite status.|

 (If you’ve never been a frequently traveler and don’t understand why anybody would pay $150 a year for a chance to get “elite status” faster, no worries…but these cards probably aren’t for you.
-If you STILL want to earn miles, however, then check out cards that let you earn miles good on any airline like the Chase Sapphire Card, Blue Sky from American Express, or the Capital One Venture Card.
+If you STILL want to earn miles, however, then check out the non-airline specific travel rewards cards listed here.
+Some of these cards are available without annual fees but still help you accumulate travel miles faster.

 What about you?
 What rewards do you chase?
 If you’re loyal to a mileage credit card…why?
 Are their perks you get (besides cash or miles) that make you loyal to a particular card?

 Disclaimer: One way I’m able to support my blogging while helping you is to link to products I like and earn a referral commission if you sign up.
 I only link to products I trust.
 That said, you should know that if you click the links to these cards and ultimately apply for and are approved for that card, I may be paid for that.
 If you choose to support Money Under 30 in that way, thanks!